vioshyvo/mrpt/README.md

 ### C++

-Mrpt is a header only library, so no compilation is required: just include the header `cpp/Mrpt.h`.
-Only dependencies are Eigen linear algebra library (which is bundled at `cpp/lib`) and OpenMP, so when using g++, the following minimal example can be compiled (add `-std=c++11` if the default for your compiler is not at least c++11) for example as:
+MRPT is a header only library, so no compilation is required: just include the header `cpp/Mrpt.h`.
+Only dependencies are Eigen linear algebra library (Eigen 3.3.5 is bundled at `cpp/lib`) and OpenMP, so when using g++, the following minimal example can be compiled (add `-std=c++11` if the default for your compiler is not at least c++11) for example as:
 ```
 g++ -Icpp -Icpp/lib ex1.cpp -o ex1 -fopenmp -O3
 ```